chromium/chromium/docs/webui_in_chrome.md

 A WebUI page is made of a single-page application, which communicates with a C++ UI controller, as explained [here](webui_explainer.md).

+For WebUIs that are not served on iOS, the frontend resources (TS/HTML/CSS) should be placed in `chrome/browser/resources` and the backend code (WebUIController, WebUIConfig, and any handlers) should be placed in `chrome/browser/ui/webui/`.
+WebUIs that are available on iOS need to have 2 separate backend implementations: one for iOS in ios/, and one for all other platforms in `chrome/browser/ui/webui`.
+To allow both implementations to access the frontend resources and other shared code (e.g., mojo interfaces), frontend resources and shared code for such WebUIs should be placed in `components/` instead of `chrome/`.
+Note: some legacy WebUIs are located in other folders, such as `content/`.
+This is discouraged for new WebUIs since code in `content/` and other folders may not be allowed to depend on WebUI shared infrastructure and utilities.

-WebUI pages live in `chrome/browser/resources` and their native counterpart in `chrome/browser/ui/webui/`.
-We will start by creating folders for the new page in `chrome/browser/[resources|ui/webui]/hello_world`.
+In this example, we can start by creating folders for the new page in `chrome/browser/[resources|ui/webui]/hello_world`.
 When creating WebUI resources, follow the
 [Web Development Style Guide](https://chromium.googlesource.com/chromium/src/+/main/styleguide/web/web.md).